Commodification: Subcultures

-Commodification of tourism
+Tourism

 Tourism has been analyzed in the context of commodification as a process of transforming local cultures and heritage into marketable goods.
 The commodification of tourism removes local culture from the foreground, replacing it with profitability from non-residents.
 This may be in the form of entertainment, souvenirs, food markets, or others.
 Tourism leads, in part, to the commodification of indigenous cultures as people return from visits with partial ideas and representations of the culture.